Wednesday Sermons

 Monday was the Feast of Saint Bartholomew the Apostle, transferred this year from Sunday, August 24th, the traditional date of his martyrdom.
 Bartholomew, or Bar-Tolmai—literally “son of Tolmai”—was one of Jesus’ original twelve disciples according to the synoptic gospels of Matthew, Mark, and Luke.
 Many scholars also identify him with Nathanael, who appears in the Gospel of John.
 Bartholomew the disciple became Bartholomew the Apostle when the risen Christ, in the Gospel of Matthew, gave the Great Commission, sending them out to “make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit.”
 Thus, those sent out with a mission became Apostles, going to the ends of the earth to transform the world.

 According to second-century tradition, Bartholomew traveled as a missionary to India and then Armenia, where he was martyred.
 Eastern tradition holds that he converted an Armenian king, Polymius, to Christianity.
 Enraged by the king’s conversion and fearing Roman reprisal, Polymius’ brother, Prince Astyages, ordered Bartholomew’s torture and execution.
 That tradition recounts that he was flayed alive in Albanopolis, Armenia.
 For this reason, St. Bartholomew is honored as the patron saint of Armenia, as well as gruesomely of tanners, leatherworkers, bookbinders, glovemakers, and butchers.
 Because of his grisly death, Bartholomew is often depicted in art, iconography, and sculpture holding his own skin.
-Perhaps the most famous depiction is in the Sistine Chapel, where a restored St. Bartholomew holds his complete skin in heaven.
+Perhaps the most famous depiction is in the Sistine Chapel,

 August 20, 2025